kellertobias/m3u-sync/README.md

+# Looking for Maintainers.

+as I no longer use koel and banshee, these scripts are obsolete for me.
+I will keep them here on my account, however I will not really maintain them anymore.

 # Music Sync Collection

 This Collection is used to sync music from my banshee library with my server and from there with my smartphones (acrosync) and my online music library (koel)